 Students that wish to make schedule changes after the online registration and drop/add periods close must complete the appropriate electronic Drop/Add form.
-A link to the electronic form can be found on the SoM Registrar's website,
+A link to the electronic form can be found on the SoM Registrar's website, https://medschool.duke.edu/education/health-professions-education-programs/student-services/office-registrar/student-services.

-Schedule changes should not be made during the two-week period of time prior to the start of the classes.
-This provides the course directors and staff with time to make schedule adjustments
+Schedule changes should not be made during the two-week period prior to the start of the classes.